 1. Humanise the person on the other side

 The person that you're so afraid of, is no different than you.
 As we describe our fear of other people, the person that you fear could easily read this post and feel as identified as you feel right now.
 Why?
 Because this person also fears someone else.

 We're all human beings interacting with each other.
-The person that seems to have a portion of your life in his hands, also feels that someone else has a portion of his life in his hands.
+The person that seems to have a portion of your life in their hands, also feels that someone else has a portion of their life in their hands.